The location where Phoenix Coldon's car was found

 When she left her family home, she was wearing a black hoodie and gray sweatpants.
 The sweatpants may have had "Lindenwood" or "UMSL" written on the leg.

-In 2018, it emerged that Coldon had a second phone that wasn't on her family plan.
+In 2018, it emerged Coldon had a second phone that wasn't on her family plan.
 It also came to light that she had a boyfriend named Michael B., whom she was keeping secret from her religious parents.

-Although she did call her boyfriend on the day of her disappearance, the police are adamant that he isn't a suspect.
+Although she did call her boyfriend on the day of her disappearance, the police are adamant he isn't a suspect.

-St. Louis County Police Officer Benjamin Granda said that "Michael B." was one of the most upfront people that they spoke to during the investigation.
-He is also 100% confident that he had nothing to do with Coldon's disappearance.
+St. Louis County Police Officer Benjamin Granda said that "Michael B." was one of the most upfront people they spoke to during the investigation.
+He is also 100% confident he had nothing to do with Coldon's disappearance.

 2023